WRS Level I Certification

 - Graduate Credit

-WRS Introductory Workshop (completed within the last five years).
+- WRS Introductory Course (completed within the last five years)

 Individuals have 12 months from the date of enrollment to complete the online course and practicum.
 If site-based, participants are encouraged to complete certification within the school year.